 Hunger Action Corps is comprised of full-time AmeriCorps VISTA Fellows, along with full-time, half-time, and minimum-time AmeriCorps State members.
 Hunger Action Corps assignments support many programs, including:

 - SNAP outreach

 - Youth volunteer initiatives

-Since 2009, 90 AmeriCorps members have served at the Food Depository.
+Since 2009, more than 100 AmeriCorps members have served at the Food Depository.
 Their work connects food insecure individuals to vital resources with the vision of creating stronger, healthier communities.
 In that time, Corps members have also enhanced their skills to become the next generation of social justice leaders.
 Members who complete a full AmeriCorps term also earn an award to help pay for their education.